JP Morgan Chase mpany : Wells Fargo profit rises, cost cuts paying off | MarketScreener

-Non-interest expenses in the third quarter fell 4.1 percent to $13.8 billion, in the first year-over-year decline this year.
+Non-interest expenses in the third quarter fell 4.1 percent to $13.8 billion (£10.5 billion), in the first year-over-year decline this year.

 Wells Fargo, the fourth largest U.S. lender by assets, has vowed to chop billions of costs over the next several years.
 But costs for repaying customers it had previously overcharged and marketing costs to re-brand the company after a string of scandals have kept costs stubbornly high.